phalcon/blog/_posts/2014-04-01-introducing-pokemon-phalcon-edition.md

 > We never doubted that Phalcon Team could get on track with this new project.
 > We have rescued the art of Pokémon battle in 2D, but we have introduced
 > elements of the web programming world.
 >
 > This game will include a new Framework Pokemon type, the 19th type of Pokemon
 > to be introduced to the franchise.
 The Framework type is super effective
 > against bugs and bad programming practices.
 >
-> I can't say more but It will certainly be one of the most exciting games of
+> I can't say more but.
+It will certainly be one of the most exciting games of
 > this year!

 A sample of the progress of the game can be seen in the following video: